 Angela Yee was born and raised in Brooklyn, where she spent the majority of her free time writing short, fictional stories and reading every novel she could get her hands on.
-When Angela graduated from Poly Prep in Brooklyn, she headed to Wesleyan University where she graduated with a Bachelor of Arts in English.
+When Angela graduated from Poly Prep in Brooklyn, she attended Wesleyan University and graduated with a BA in English.

-After college, she utilized the relationships she secured through various internships at MTV, TVT Records and Wu-Tang Management to obtain employment as the assistant to the CEO of Wu-Tang Corporation.
-Angela gained valuable experience dealing with multiple music labels, artists, lawyers, accountants, and organizing special events.
+After college, she utilized the relationships she secured through various internships at MTV, TVT Records and Wu-Tang Management to become assistant to the CEO of Wu-Tang Corporation.
+Angela gained valuable experience dealing with multiple labels, artists, lawyers, accountants, and organizing special events.

 Angela continued to grind tirelessly at Shade 45, providing a platform for unsigned artists with her segment “Don’t Quit Your Day Job,” where artists like Drake, Machine Gun Kelly, and Big Krit were showcased before signing to major labels.
-She conducted standout interviews with Eminem, Nicki Minaj, Chris Rock, Birdman, 50 Cent, TI, and Wiz Khalifa, among many others.
-Her talent and work ethic did not go unnoticed - she was the only Sirius XM personality mentioned in the Power 30 issue of “The Source” magazine in 2009.
-Several radio stations in different markets began contacting Angela and she soon decided to take a risk and leave her home of six years at Shade 45 for the station that was the underdog in radio’s number one market: New York City’s Power 105.1.
+She conducted standout interviews with Eminem, Nicki Minaj, Chris Rock, Birdman, 50 Cent, TI, and Wiz Khalifa among many others.
+Her talent and work ethic did not go unnoticed and several radio stations in different markets began contacting Angela Yee.
+After six years at Sirius XM, she decided to take a risk and accept a position at a station that was the underdog in radio’s number one market: New York City’s Power 105.1.